ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 For this reason,
 classical hypothesis testing
 requires rigorous definitions
-of a full experiment,
-including the measure of interest and not only the hypothesis, but also the __space of hypotheses.__
+of a full experiment, a _hypothesis test_, including the the measure, measure and the specific hypothesis, but also the __space of hypotheses.__

 After a measure is chosen to
-evaluate the hypothesis of interest (e.g., a test statistic), it is evaluated and compared to all other hypotheses within that space: how likely is it to explain the evidence compared to other hypotheses within its class?
+evaluate the hypothesis of interest (e.g., a test statistic), it's evaluated and _compared to all other hypotheses within that space_: how likely is it to explain the evidence compared to other hypotheses within its class?
 In the real world example above,